 Angkor Thom, spread out over an area of four square miles (10 sq. km.), is much larger than Angkor Wat.
 The city has five gates, each topped with four massive stone faces.

 We approached Angkor Thom’s through its South Gate, the best preserved of the five.
 More than a hundred large stone faces, each a god with a different expression, lines the avenue to it.

 There are numerous ruins inside Angkor Thom, but the most famous is Bayon.
-It’s an incredible temple that is said to exemplify the ancient civilization of Angkor.
+It’s an incredible temple that exemplifies the ancient civilization of Angkor.
 The huge temple has 54 towers – with 200+ large stone faces—and rises three levels.

 It had already been a long morning, and before lunch, we made a stop at Ta Prohm.
 Considered one of the more mysterious temples in Angkor, it originally was a Buddhist monastery.

-Today, though, it is better known as the site of the filming of the movie Tomb Raider with Angelina Jolie.
+Today, though, many know it better as the site of the filming of the movie Tomb Raider with Angelina Jolie.
 In fact, the strangler fig tree under which Jolie stood in the film is now known as the “Tomb Raider Tree.”

-When the temple was discovered during the French Colonial Period, care was taken to leave the site pretty much as found.
+The temple was discovered during the French Colonial Period and great care has been taken to leave the site pretty much as found.
 Although paths are cleared, you see the large roots of the strangler fig trees “strangling” buildings everywhere.
 In addition to the “Tomb Raider,” several other trees are also named, including the Crocodile and Waterfall Trees.

 A Lunch Break